jorroll/rschedule/docs/date-adapter/README.md

 # Date adapters

 rSchedule is date library agnostic.
 It needs a `IDateAdapter` constructor to process dates.
 A selection of DateAdapters already exist.
 Additionally, it should be pretty easy for you to create your own date adapter for whatever date library you wish.
+As with other rSchedule objects, date adapters are immutable.

 - [StandardDateAdapter](./standard-date-adapter)
   - For use with the standard javascript `Date` object.
 Supports local and UTC timezones.